All Episodes

 It's great talking to you.

-It's J Gilliam underscore seal, and on Facebook, Jonathan T. Gilliam.
+And on Facebook, Jonathan T. Gilliam.

-Um go out and get that book.
+Go out and get that book, Jim.

 But actually, this falls perfectly in line.

-I gotta thank you, Lauren.
+I got to thank you, Lauren.

-This falls perfectly in line with and Lauren is at the top of the heap today.
+This falls perfectly in line with, and Lauren is at the top of the heap today.

 Or two, her and Jason back there.

-But so we're talking today about the problem with academics and how they have systematically destroyed this country.
+So we're talking today about the problem with academics and how they have systematically destroyed this country.

 I mean, here's the facts.

-You know, academics, what they do is they believe that their solutions are the best and what they know is the best, and they rarely look for what's effective.
+You know, academics, what they do is they believe that their solutions are the best and what they know is the best.

 They just go with what they think is the best.

-The other thing they do is when they can't figure it out, they reach out to Another academic, and what do you get?
+The other thing they do is when they can't figure it out, they reach out to another academic.

 That's like multiplying one by one.